 Dr. Edgerton was flattered by the fact that this blog and his weather forecasts were nationally recognized by CNBC Television when they called him to appear on the Closing Bell show with Maria Bartiromo on February 8th, 2013, the day of the blizzard in New York City.
 While Dr. Edgerton was unable to appear on such short notice that day, CNBC has requested that he call them prior to the next big storm and he looks very much forward to that opportunity.

 This blog was not Dr. Edgerton's idea.
-It was the idea of the people with whom he works.
-When Dr. Edgerton started working at Indian Hills High School he would share his weather thoughts and predictions with his co-workers.
+It was the idea of the people with whom he worked.
+When Dr. Edgerton worked at Indian Hills High School in Oakland, NJ, he would share his weather thoughts and predictions with his co-workers.
 They felt that his forecasts and thoughts should be shared with all of you, and they created this blog for Dr. Edgerton and encouraged him to post his thoughts for all of you to view.
 Dr. Edgerton will continue to try and improve this blog in the future, based mainly upon the thoughts of those who utilize it.
 Dr. Edgerton hopes you find this blog helpful.
 Special thanks go out to Mike and Heather Michels, Jim Dunbar, Dave Conca, Joe Diblasi, and Dan Bertelli, who were instrumental in producing this blog.